svannib/Nerd_Herd_TTS/README.md

 <img src="images/game_setup/set_up_map.PNG" alt="drawing" width="1200"/>

 Tadaaaa, map loaded.
 Now head over to the top of the table.
 There you will enable a Grant Tournament scoreboard, where you can fill in primary objectives, secondaries, deployment zones.
-Here you will find a lot of markers to use to remind you of buffs, debuffs, actions, etc. etc.
+Here you will find a lot of markers to use to remind you of buffs, debuffs, actions, etc. etc. Also here you have tools to keep track of time, turns and phases.

 <img src="images/game_setup/scoreboard.PNG" alt="drawing" width="1200"/>